noam76/SlicyWeb/docs/02-architecture/IMPORT_EXPORT_SPEC.md

 # Purpose

-This document defines the import and export system used by Wichy.
+This document defines the import and export system used by SlicyWeb.

 The objective is to standardize: